sstelfox/stelfox.net/content/blog/2019-03-26-merging-overlapping-subnets.md

 IPSec has a couple of ways of handling authentication.
-The most secure is asymmetric encryption using RSA keys which requires each host to have private key material and knowledge of the other host's public key.
-To generate this material on each tunnel run the following commands:
+The most secure is asymmetric encryption using RSA keys which requires each host to have private key and knowledge of the other host's public key.
+To these keys on each tunnel host run the following commands:

 ```
 sudo ipsec initnss